AdamKoziak1/RobustTestTimeAdaptation/README.md

 ```
 Change `--adapt_alg TSD` to use different methods of test time adaptation, e.g. `T3A`, `Tent`.
 Change `--fft*` to adjust the parameters relating to the FFT modules.
+Run once with `--fft_input_keep_ratio 1.0` (FFT disabled) and again with your desired keep ratio to compare TTA performance with/without the input FFT module on the same attacked tensors.

 Ensure that you configure the default arguments in these files to match your directory structure.